Notenlish/lifeengine-creature-editor/README.md

 # How to Use
  Just open the editor [here](https://notenlish.github.io/organism-editor/)

  Click the cells to choose them.
-To remove a cell click on the cell with the cross icon.
+To remove a cell right-click.

  To export an cell just give it a name and then click on the save icon.
  To load one upload the json file.